NhatVD1311/OverTheWire/Level8_Level9/README.md

 # Level 8 -> Level 9
+>The password for the next level is stored in the file data.txt and is the only line of text that occurs only once

 Dùng password `TESKZC0XvTetK0S9xNwm25STk5iWrBvP` để truy cập vào bandit8

 Dùng `ls` ta thấy có 1 file `data.txt`.
 Mở file để xem thử thì thấy có rất nhiều chuỗi